chenyu-wang55/Data-Science-Project/NLP/README.md

 # Depression Detection in Reddit’s COVID-Related Posts.

+# About this Project
+Detected effects of COVID-19 on people’s mental health by applying deep learning techniques on social media posts.

 The data_collector.py is used to fetch posts from Reddit.
 These data are cleaned and preprocessed by preprocess_reddit_datasets.py.
 The processed data are saved in '../datasets/training_dataset.p'.

 Then the processed training data are split further into training set, validation set, and testing set in split_dataset.py.
 This is to ensure the consistency of the training, validation and testing sets for different models.
 The datasets are stored under the names: